 In addition to EU (excluding Irish), EEA and Swiss citizens, family members of an EU citizen who are not themselves British or EU citizens, can also apply for a new immigration status.
 This also includes FU citizens married to British citizens, and even those who have lived in the UK for many years.
 If your application is successful, the EUSS will grant either settled or presettled status, depending on how long the EU citizen has lived in the UK.
 To receive settled status.
 EU citizens must prove they have lived in the UK for five continuous years.
 This status is permanent and does not expire or need renewal.
 Pre-settled status lasts for five years.
 It can be upgraded to settled status once the person can show evidence of five years of continuous UK residence.
 EU citizens must apply online and provide evidence of their identity, length of residence in the UK, and declare if they have a criminal history.

 Statuses will not be automatically granted by the EUSS, so people need to apply.
 Those with indefinite leave to remain status do not have to apply.
 EU citizens who do not apply will have no immigration status in the UK after Brexit and their future in the country may be at risk.
 For more information about the scheme and to apply, visit www.gov. uk/eusettledstatus.

-School crossing dedicated to the memory of patroller A memorial plaque has been created to commemorate the dedicated service of one of the borough's school crossing patrollers who sadly passed away in October last year.
-Henry John Haslett, known to his friends as lohn (pictured below). lived in Northwood and was a well-loved member of the local community.
+A memorial plaque has been created to commemorate the dedicated service of one of the borough's school crossing patrollers who sadly passed away in October last year.
+Henry John Haslett, known to his friends as John (pictured below). lived in Northwood and was a well-loved member of the local community.
 He started working as a patroller at Holy Trinity Church of England Primary School, also in Northwood and close to where he lived, 24 years ago.

 The idea for creating the plaque came jointly from the council's school travel and road safety team and the school's site manager Gary Hancock.
-The plaque dedicates the crossing to John and also references his length of service at the school and features a school crossing patrol lollipop on it.
-It will be placed on the school's fence opposite the crossing John worked on.
-Gary said: "John will be sadly missed.
-He was a very knowledgeable man, and knew everything about horses and won many a horse show with his wife. even meeting Princess Anne once.
+The plaque dedicates the crossing to John and also references his length of service at the school and features a school crossing patrol lollipop on knowledgeable man, and knew everything about horses and won many a horse show with his wife. even meeting Princess Anne once.
 He always had a great story to tell.
-"Every morning I took his chair out and a cup of tea, and he sat outside and chatted to everyone who went past."
-Sally Roscoe, Coheadteacher, said: "To the families of Holy Trinity School, 'Lollipop John' was far more than a conscientious Road Crossing Patrolman, he was our friend.
-John had a profoundly sound work ethic and decent. honourable values.
-"He appreciated and cared for our staff and families and shared wonderful conversations about his rich and interesting life."
+"Every morning I took his chair out and a cup of tea. and he sat outside and chatted to everyone who went past."
+Sally Roscoe, Cointeresting life."
 Clare Rodenas, Coheadteacher, added: "John was always smiling, friendly and courteous.
 He carried out his duties with exceptional care for our community that he dependably and vigorously protected.
 He was a shining example of commendable service and dedication.
 "The school staff and families miss John very much and we are grateful to the council for honouring him with the John Haslett Crossing and plaque that acknowledges our gratitude and conveys our affection for a richly-deserving friend and conscientious colleague."
 Cllr Keith Burrows.
-Cabinet Member for Planning and Transportation, said: "I was very sad to hear of the loss of one of our longest serving patrollers.
-John was a valued member of the community whose work ensured Holy Trinity's young people got to and from school safely each day."
-Would you like to work as a school crossing patroller?
-The borough's school crossing patrollers provide a valued service ensuring the safety of schoolchildren crossing the road before and after school.
+Cabinet Member for Planning and patrollers provide a valued service ensuring the safety of schoolchildren crossing the road before and after school.
 The council is currently recruiting more patrollers to fill various paid positions throughout Hillingdon.
 Full training is provided.
 For more information and to express your interest, email stars@ hillingdon.gov.uk or call 01895 250484.